jmhodges/componentize/README.md

 algorithm found in [Graph Twiddling in a MapReduce World](http://www2.computer.org/portal/web/csdl/doi/10.1109/MCSE.2009.120).

-It is my understanding that is is pretty cool.
+It is my understanding that it is pretty cool.
 I don't know about "awesome", yet.
 We'll see.

 # Requirements